oci-dpi/.github/README.md

-# .github
+# OCI-DPI Org Home

-OCI-DPI Org Home
+This is the consolidated ORG for DPI repo.